-Note: Total transfer credit, transient credit, and credit by examination cannot exceed fifty-six (56) credits.
+Note: Total transfer credit, transient credit, and credit by examination cannot exceed ninety (90) credits.
 For further information, students should contact the Executive Director of the Center for Academic and Student Success (CASS).

-Advanced Placement (AP) Credit: Students may be awarded a maximum of thirty (30) degree credits for achieving a minimum pass level of three (3) for the College Board's Advanced Placement tests.
+Advanced Placement (AP) Credit: Students may be awarded a maximum of thirty (30) degree credits for the College Board's Advanced Placement tests.
 There is no charge to students for the award of AP credits.
 Students' academic transcripts will indicate the AP tests taken, the actual scores, and the Clark Atlanta University courses for which AP credit was awarded.
 However, the University Registrar will not post final letter grades to students' academic transcripts for courses for which AP credit has been awarded and are not included in calculating students' cumulative GPA's.
 Students seeking to obtain AP credit should forward their scores to the Director of Admissions.